rapPayne/AgileGadgets-com/src/pages/blog/mcp-primer.md

   }
 }
 ```
-"capabilities" will always be an array with some combination of "resources", "tools", and "tools/list".
-More may be added in the future.
+"capabilities" will always be an array with some combination of 1) "resources", 2) "tools", and 3) "tools/list".

 ---